TutteInstitute/toponymy/doc/intro.rst

 Ready to start placing names on your information landmarks?

 * Head to the :ref:`installation` guide to get Toponymy set up.
-* Walk through the :ref:`basic_usage` tutorial to see a practical example in action.
+* Walk through the :doc:`basic_usage` tutorial to see a practical example in action.